Are Women of the Trump Administration Held Back by Their Stilettos?

 Ivanka and Melania have rarely been spotted without the sky-high heels since January.

-On Friday Burleigh wrote a piece titled, "Melania, Ivanka And Ivana Trump Wear High Heels, A Symbol Of Everything That Is Beautiful And Horrifying About Them," in which she recounts both high heels' long-charted risks — both in terms of long term effects on the foot, as well as the more immediate risk of falling flat on one's face while walking — as well as the style's modern day roots; the stiletto rose to prominence in the 1950s to enhance women's secondary sex characteristics.
+On Friday Burleigh wrote a piece titled, "Melania, Ivanka And Ivana Trump Wear High Heels, A Symbol of Everything That Is Beautiful and Horrifying About Them," in which she recounts high heels' risks — both in terms of painful long-term effects on the foot, as well as the more immediate risk of falling flat on one's face — as well as the style's modern-day roots; the stiletto rose to prominence in the 1950s to enhance women's secondary sex characteristics.

 But could the stiletto, though designed from the male-gaze point of view, as Burleigh notes, be a sign of power nonetheless?
-The stone cold Claire Underwood, portrayed by the stoic Robin Wright and often hailed as the most badass fictional she villains of our time, is outfitted in sky-high heels by costume designer Kemal Harris.
+House of Cards' stone-cold Claire Underwood, portrayed by the stoic Robin Wright and often hailed as the most badass fictional villainess of our time, is outfitted in sky-high heels by costume designer Kemal Harris.

 The Trump women's styling of the stilettos, often with vintage-inspired silhouettes, may play into the idea of the pre-feminist, male-gaze-dominated perception.
-Knee-length or longer seems to be the preferred hem-length for Ivanka and Melania's wardrobes, which thus far has been almost exclusively dresses and skirts, and Melania's inclination toward a fit-and-flare silhouette, like the Dior skirt suit she wore on a recent trip to France, give her the appearance of a Betty Draper-like housewife of the Leave It to Beaver era.
+Knee or lower seems to be the preferred hem length for Ivanka and Melania's wardrobes, which thus far has been almost exclusively dresses and skirts, and Melania's inclination toward a fit-and-flare silhouette, like the Dior skirt suit she wore on a recent trip to France, give her the appearance of a Betty Draper-like housewife of the Leave It to Beaver era.

 Burleigh's article also zeros in on the idea that women are taken less seriously when they wear stilettos in the work place.
 She quotes American anthropologist Helen Fisher, who says, "When women wear high heels at work, they send sexual signals that should be avoided if they want to be taken seriously.”
 However, as nearly every article on modern feminism postulates, sexuality can be an asset to be owned and harnessed, rather than an asset that puts women in a box.